 - 13. Complaints may be brought by or against an Individual who is a Minor.
 Minors must have a parent/guardian or other adult serve as their representative during this process. - 14.
 Communication from the Independent Third Party, Internal Discipline Chair or External Discipline Panel (as applicable) must be directed to the Minor's representative. - 15.
-If the Minor's representative is not their parent/guardian, the representative must have written permission to act in such a capacity from the Minor's parent/guardian. - 16.
-A Minor is not required to attend or participate in an oral hearing, if held, or participate in an investigation if conducted.
-In such circumstances, no adverse inference can be drawn against the Minor.
+If the Minor's representative is not their parent/guardian, the representative must have written subject to appeal.